apisnetworks/apiscp-docs/docs/admin/Smtp.md

 ```

-Restart apnscp after making changes.
+Restart ApisCP after making changes.
 Altering SPF records for other outbound filters follows the same SPF logic as with the above MailChannels.

 ## Alternative transports

-apnscp contains two transports named *oneshot* and *relaylim* that affect Postfix's retry behavior.
+ApisCP contains two transports named *oneshot* and *relaylim* that affect Postfix's retry behavior.
 Transports may be configured via /etc/postfix/transport (see [transport(5)](http://www.postfix.org/transport.5.html)).

 ### oneshot transport